RaceStreaming – FAQ

 What is the expected latency of the live stream?

-Depending on your cellular coverage, you will see the live stream from any Internet-connected device with approximately a 3 to 5-second latency.
+Depending on your cellular coverage and the desired video quality, you will see the live stream from any Internet-connected device with between 1 and 4 seconds of latency.
 Connecting the RaceStreaming.com live stream to a YouTube stream will allow viewers to follow the stream with approximately a 5 to 10-second delay due to YouTube’s way of processing live streams.

 Can I receive the live stream within OBS Studio?